Hilda Ogden: The Ogdens

 Hilda and her husband Stan were voted Britain's top romantic TV couple in 2002.

 The Ogdens, Hilda and her husband Stan (Bernard Youens), have been hailed as one of Coronation Street's favourite couples.
-The bickering pair stayed together through mishap and financial difficulty for twenty years until actor Bernard Youens died on 27 August 1984, forcing the writers of the soap to kill off Stan on-screen.
-A scene following Stan's screen funeral, showing Hilda weeping at the sight of Stan's spectacles, has been described as "one of the most moving moments in TV history" and "instrumental in winning [Jean Alexander] the Royal Television Society's Best Performance Award for 1984–1985".
+The bickering pair stayed together through mishap and financial difficulty for twenty years until Youens died on 27 August 1984, forcing the writers of the soap to kill off Stan on-screen.
+A scene following Stan's screen funeral, showing Hilda weeping at the sight of Stan's spectacles, has been described as "one of the most moving moments in TV history" and "instrumental in winning [Alexander] the Royal Television Society's Best Performance Award for 1984–1985".
 Neil Marland, who worked as Granada Television's stills photographer for 30 years, has described the scene as terribly poignant, adding, "Everyone was crying and the camera tracked in – she had to undo his handkerchief, and in it were his glasses.
 She broke down sobbing.
 And, of course, I had to do a picture of this.
 So I left her for a minute or so sobbing.
 Then, as I got nearer, I just went, 'Jean, Jean...'
 And she sat bolt upright and said, 'What picture do you want Neil?
 I'm only acting'.
 It was just amazing because everyone on the floor was in floods of tears."

-Commenting on the screen partnership, actress Jean Alexander has said, "It was a real pleasure working with Bernard Youens, who played my screen husband, Stan.
+Commenting on the screen partnership, Alexander has said, "It was a real pleasure working with Bernard Youens, who played my screen husband, Stan.
 Any success I have had is really down to Bernard because we worked well as a team and each knew how the other would want to play a scene.
 It was a happy screen partnership but it was strictly professional.
 We didn't socialise after work."
 Alexander has stated that the Ogdens were a brilliant set-up: "They were the only couple in the street who were married – permanently.
 They were the only ones who owned their own house where everyone else rented, they stayed together and didn't stray or have affairs and, yes, they bickered among themselves but let anyone else criticise either of them and they would be up in arms."

 Hilda and Stan Ogden were voted Britain's top romantic TV couple in 2002, in a poll of more than 5,000 people carried out by NTL:Home.
-They beat off competition from Friends couple Monica Geller and Chandler Bing (Courteney Cox and Matthew Perry) and Dot and Jim Branning from EastEnders (June Brown and John Bardon).
+They beat off competition from Friends couple Monica Geller and Chandler Bing (Courteney Cox and Matthew Perry) and Dot and Jim Branning from EastEnders (Brown and John Bardon).
 In 2005 the couple topped another poll when the Ogdens were voted ITV's favourite TV characters in a survey by Broadcast magazine, which took place to coincide with the 50th anniversary of the network.
 They beat Minder's Arthur Daley and Prime Suspect's DCI Jane Tennison, who took second and third place respectively.